-Beare Leavitt Roth
+Conybeare Leavitt Roth

-The theatre program at Fairfield offers students a liberal arts education balanced between the theoretical and practical aspects of the discipline.
+The Theatre Program at Fairfield offers students a liberal arts education balanced between the theoretical and practical aspects of the discipline.
 Students who complete a major or minor concentration in theatre know how to put on a show from conception through strike and have a broad, liberal education.
-They have had the benefit of instruction from theatre professionals in acting, dance, design, directing, playwrighting, production, and stagecraft, and have studied with teachers specializing in history, literature, and criticism of the stage.
+They have had the benefit of instruction from theatre professionals in acting, dance, design, directing, playwrighting, production, and stagecraft, and have studied with professors specializing in history, literature, and criticism of the stage.

 Theatre Fairfield is the production wing of the program.
 Theatre Fairfield's season includes professionally directed and designed productions, as well as student-written, directed and designed work.
-In any given four-year period we produce plays from many historical periods and styles: musicals, comedies, serious dramas, period plays, contemporary works and original plays.
+In any given four-year period we produce plays from many historical periods and styles: musicals, comedies, serious dramas, period plays, contemporary works, original plays, and devised work.
 A group of four scholarship students works closely with faculty and staff in administering Theatre Fairfield's season.

-Recent productions have included We Won't Pay!
-We Won't Pay!
-By Dario Fo; Cabaret, the Kander/Ebb musical; The Importance of Being Earnest by Oscar Wilde; The Shadow Box by Michael Cristofer; '59 Pink Thunderbird by James McLure; Steve Martin's Picasso at the Lapin Agile; Tim Robbins's Dead Man Walking; Aristophanes' The Birds; Shakespeare's As You Like It; Lend Me a Tenor by Ken Ludwig; the rock-musical Hair; Lillian Hellman's The Children's Hour; The Laramie Project by Moises Kaufman; and Steel Magnolias by Robert Harling.
-We also introduced our first devised theatre piece this year, dis/connect, which is a multi-media exploration of the ways that we connect - and don't - in today's fast-paced, technological world.
-Fairfield also has its own improvisation company, On The Spot, which performs regularly throughout Theatre Fairfield's season.
+Recent productions have included Shakespeare's Romeo & Juliet directed by distinguished guest artist Barbra Berlovitz (see information on The R&J Project), Machinal by Sophie Treadwell, Three Sisters by Anton Chekhov; Richard O'Brien's The Rocky Horror Show; We Won't Pay!
+We Won't Pay! by Dario Fo; Cabaret, the Kander/Ebb musical; The Importance of Being Earnest by Oscar Wilde; The Shadow Box by Michael Cristofer; '59 Pink Thunderbird by James McLure; Steve Martin's Picasso at the Lapin Agile; Tim Robbins's Dead Man Walking: Aristophanes' The Birds: Shakespeare's As You Like It; Lend Me a Tenor by Ken Ludwig; the rock-musical Hair; Lillian Hellman's The Children's Hour; The Laramie Project by Moises Kaufman; and Steel Magnolias by Robert Harling.
+We also introduced our first devised theatre piece in 2007, dis/connect, which is a multi-media exploration of the ways that we connect - and don't - in today's fast-paced, technological world.
+Fairfield also has its own improvisation company, On The Spot, an award-winning company which performs regularly throughout Theatre Fairfield's season.
 Participation in Theatre Fairfield productions is open to all students at the University, regardless of major or minor.